Can't find the information you're looking for in the other sections? Try checking within the questions we get more

-There is so much to see around that, unless you have plenty of time to spend here or a great schedule, you might have to do some tough choices.
+There is so much to see in this area that, unless you have plenty of time to spend here or a great schedule, you might have to do some tough choices.
 Favorite destinations can be subjective, so the following list is just our personal selection of places we think you should see.

 - Amalfi.
 No duh!
 Could you imagine visiting the Amalfi Coast without at least a stop in the town which it's named after?
 Names aside, you really can't miss a walk around this Ancient Maritime Republic in the middle of the coast, tasting its history while visiting its majestic Cathedral, and getting lost within its jointed alleys.

 - Ravello, a flowered balcony facing the coast.
 The quiet pathways with gorgeous views are a real pleasure for a relaxing stroll.
 Don't miss a visit to its lush villas Rufolo and Cimbrone, it's totally worth it!

 - Positano; next, we would put this romantic town nestled in the mountains and reaching the sea.
 If you like shopping, you won't come back without some fashionable souvenir.

 - The Path of the Gods is a trekking trail that leads to Positano from Agerola.
 It takes around 2-4 hours to hike, and you will hardly ever find another mountain path with such breathtaking views on the sea!